-During her career, Kerslake has managed portfolios in excess of $100 million for institutional investment clients as well as working with entrepreneurs to accelerate the development of their businesses.
+During her career, Kerslake has managed large portfolios for institutional investment clients as well as working with entrepreneurs to accelerate the development of their businesses.

 Her background is primarily in investments; she has managed private equity, real assets and hedge funds in the US for SEI Investments and the Monitor Group, and was a top three rated equity analyst in Europe and Asia at subsidiaries of ABN Amro and Credit Agricole.
 During this time, she conducted due diligence on a wide range of private and public investments, negotiated investments in both direct and fund opportunities and managed complex portfolios.

 In addition, Kerslake worked with a technology commercialization non-profit, eventually being promoted to Vice President leading a team of professionals.
 She worked with government entities, academic institutions, national labs (LBNL, LANL) and private companies to commercialize their technologies, advance their business plans, and aid them in seeking funding.
 Notable successes included founding the first Startup Weekends in Reno and rural Nevada, and participating in the establishment of a Cleantech Open chapter in Nevada.